Universal friction law at granular solid-gas transition explains scaling of sediment transport load with excess fluid shear stress: Discussion and Conclusions

 Concerning the last point, it is commonly argued that $\tau_f(z_r)$ reduces to the smallest value that just allows entrainment of bed sediment (by the splash caused by particle-bed impacts and/or by the action of fluid forces), which is assumed to be near $\tau_t$ \cite{Bagnold56,Bagnold66,Bagnold73,AshidaMichiue72,EngelundFredsoe76,KovacsParker94,NinoGarcia94,NinoGarcia98a,Seminaraetal02,Parkeretal03,AbrahamsGao06,Kawamura51,Owen64,Kind76,LettauLettau78,Sorensen91,Sorensen04,Sauermannetal01,DuranHerrmann06,Pahtzetal12,Lammeletal12}.
 However, according to our recent study \cite{PahtzDuran18a}, $\tau_t$ is not an entrainment threshold but rather a rebound threshold: the minimal fluid shear stress needed to compensate the average energy loss of rebounding particles by the fluid drag acceleration during particle trajectories.
 That is, $\tau_f(z_r)$ reduces to the smallest value that just allows a long-lasting rebound motion.
-This interpretation (which was originally proposed by Bagnold \cite{Bagnold41} for turbulent saltation transport but later on discarded) is independent of whether the bed is rigid or erodible and consistent with our finding that $\mu_b\approx\mathrm{const}$ is linked to a steady rebound state rather than the constant yield stress ratio at the granular solid-liquid transition.
+This interpretation (which was originally proposed by Bagnold \cite{Bagnold41} for turbulent saltation transport but later discarded) is independent of whether the bed is rigid or erodible and consistent with our finding that $\mu_b\approx\mathrm{const}$ is linked to a steady rebound state rather than the constant yield stress ratio at the granular solid-liquid transition.
 In fact, based on this rebound picture, we have proposed a universal analytical flow threshold model \cite{PahtzDuran18a}, which uses $\mu_b=0.63$ (the simulation mean) and which predicts $\tau_t$ for arbitrary environmental conditions in simultaneous agreement with available measurements in air and viscous and turbulent liquids despite not being fitted to any kind of experimental data.
-That is, the only ingredient that remains missing for a universal theory of nonsuspended sediment transport [i.e., a version of Eq.~(\ref{Q}) that is applicable to arbitrary environmental conditions] is a universal scaling law for the average particle velocity $\overline{v_x}$ in the flow direction.
+That is, the only ingredient that remains missing for a universal scaling law predicting the rate of nonsuspended sediment transport [i.e., a version of Eq.~(\ref{Q}) that is applicable to arbitrary environmental conditions] is a universal scaling law for the average particle velocity $\overline{v_x}$ in the flow direction.
 So far, we have succeeded in deriving an expression for $\overline{v_x}$ for sufficiently low $\Theta/\Theta_t$ \cite{PahtzDuran18a}, and we are currently working on a generalization to arbitrarily large $\Theta/\Theta_t$.
+Finally, we would like to emphasize that bed sediment entrainment, even though it does not seem to affect the functional structure of the scaling laws of nonsuspended sediment transport, is still required to sustain the equilibrium state described by such laws \cite{PahtzDuran18a}.